anon-blue/anon.blue/README.txt

-       I did type in the
+       I did type in there in long time ago. but beacause sever clean up so the bule window is gone.
+I will make new webside to